thefinn93/signald/README.md

 ```json
 {"type": "send", "username": "+12024561414", "recipientNumber": "+14235290302", "messageBody": "Hello, Dave"}
 ```

+## Contributing
+[Issues and MRs are accepted via GitLab.com](https://gitlab.com/thefinn93/signald).
+There is an IRC channel, `#signald` on Freenode, for those that go for that sort of thing.
+MRs gladly accepted.

+## Stability
+This is currently beta software.
+The public API may have backwards-incompatible, breaking changes before it stabilizes, although we will make an effort to not do that.
+Further, there are no guarantees of safety or security with this software.

 ## Control Messages
 Each message sent to the control socket must be valid JSON and have a `type` field.
 The possible message types and their